NCAS-CMS/cms-website/_unified-model/jdma.md

   ~~~

 ### Configure PPTransfer
-If you haven't already done so follow the instructions for configuring PPTransfer and setting up Gridftp certificate: [Configuring PPTransfer]({{site.baseurl}}/unified-model/pptransfer)
+If you haven't already done so follow the instructions for configuring PPTransfer and setting up Globus: [Configuring PPTransfer]({{site.baseurl}}/unified-model/pptransfer)

 You may wish to consider using the JASMIN transfer cache disk as the JASMIN transfer destination.
 This is a large temporary storage area separate to the Group Workspaces.
 See [JASMIN Transfer Cache](https://help.jasmin.ac.uk/article/4535-xfc) for more information.